semuconsulting/pyubx2/CONTRIBUTING.md

 ## Submitting changes

 Please send a [GitHub Pull Request to pyubx2](https://github.com/semuconsulting/pyubx2/pulls) with a clear list of what you've done (read more about [pull requests](https://docs.github.com/en/free-pro-team@latest/github/collaborating-with-issues-and-pull-requests/about-pull-requests)).
-Please follow our coding conventions (below) and make sure all of your commits are atomic (one feature per commit).
+Please follow our coding conventions (above) and make sure all of your commits are atomic (one feature per commit).

 Always write a clear log message for your commits.
 One-line messages are fine for small changes, but bigger changes should look like this: